junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam is still staring at Cas.
 "Michael?" his tone incredulous.

-Cas turns to him to answer, "Yes, as far as I know, Michael is the first archangel God created, the strongest and the most powerful among all angels and archangels, it wouldn't be a surprise if he is also the brightest."
+Cas turns to him to answer, "Yes, as far as I know, Michael is the first archangel God created, the strongest and the most powerful among all angels and archangels; it wouldn't be a surprise if he is also the brightest."

-Sam nods slightly but still not fully convinced.
+Sam nods slightly but is still not fully convinced.
 "Doesn't Lucifer also have a name called 'Morningstar'?
-I thought before the Fall, he was believed to be the brightest by many according to the lore.
+I thought before the Fall, he was believed to be the brightest by many, according to the lore.
 I mean, isn't that why Michael and Lucifer fight in the first place?
-Fighting for the title of 'brightest' or 'God's favorite' or something like that, it's like Heaven's version of Golden Apple Contest, and Apocalypse is exactly like Trojan War.
+Fighting for the title of 'brightest' or 'God's favorite' or something like that, it's like Heaven's version of the Golden Apple Contest, and Apocalypse is exactly like the Trojan War.
 Not to mention he *did* ward you off when Amara was in Heaven last time."

-"Jesus, when can we ever break free from these two bastards," Dean whines loudly before Cas can answer, then asks.
+"Jesus, when can we ever break free from these two bastards?"
+Dean whines loudly before Cas can answer, then asks.
 "Say we have two candidates, what's next?"

-"We need them to, uhh --" Sam skims through the small texts below the Enochian line quickly -- luckily the rest is in English.
+"We need them to, uhh --" Sam skims through the small texts below the Enochian line quickly -- luckily, the rest is in English.
 He scans fast for the next few lines, his brows raising higher as he reads if it's even possible.
 "Huh -- give away their light willingly.
 The cost of purification can take away as much as all the light from the source.
 And only a determined mind can last long enough to not disrupt the purification process before complete, or all is wasted."

 Dean steps away from the armchair slowly to lean his hip on the table.
-"Wait so, let me get this straight, the solution is to let Michael *or* Lucifer to -- what?
+"Wait, so, let me get this straight, the solution is to let Michael *or* Lucifer to -- what?
 Willingly sacrifice themselves to save all angels and humans?
 You ever met those two bastards?
 Don't think it's gonna happen till the end of the world.
-They might as well *want* the world end and all angels dead!"
+They might as well *want* the world to end and all angels dead!"

 Sam thinks about it for a second.
 "I don't know, Dean, I mean, we got some big guys talking to us, and persuaded them to do the right thing.
-I'm talking about God himself, and Devil, and Darkness, and even Death -- and most of the times, they ended up listening to us."
+I'm talking about God himself, and Devil, and Darkness, and even Death -- and most of the time, they ended up listening to us."

 "I actually find it rather miraculous," comments Cas.